JennHaggerty/jennhaggerty.github.io/_posts/2025-04-02-the-making-of-your-recruiter.markdown

 title:  "Your Recruiter"
 date:   2025-04-02
 tags:   Next.js, React, Typescript, TailwindCSS, HeroUI, MongoDB, Vercel, OpenAI
-description: Jennifer's daily progress on the app.
+description: Jennifer's progress on the app.
 ---

 Today I added the table settings to `sessionStorage`, consolidated functions to update state and session data, and relocated the Legend.